sullyj3/Jump-Rectangle/README.md

 ### Stageless scheduling and a States rework?

 So currently I'm unhappy with all my options.
-However, delving into the depths of Bevy developer discussions on github and discourse, it looks as though the system scheduling system is going to get a rework at some point.
-Importantly, it will include a redesign of `State`s, making them no longer run criteria based, and therefore no longer conflicting with `FixedTimestep`.
+However, delving into the depths of Bevy developer discussions on github and discord, it looks as though system scheduling is going to get a rework at some point.
+Relevantly, it will include a redesign of `State`s, making them no longer run criteria based, and therefore no longer conflicting with `FixedTimestep`.
 See the [relevant rfc](https://github.com/bevyengine/rfcs/pull/45)

 So I guess I'll just wait until that drops.